Aaditya-Magar/Bitexa/README.md

 ## Usage

-1. Type a value into any field (decimal, binary, octal, or hex).
+1. Type a value into any field (decimal, binary, octal or hex).
 2. Other fields update instantly.
 3. Pick a conversion path under **Explain** to see the step-by-step logic.
 4. Toggle **Practice mode** to test yourself.